 - The process, fees & paperwork will be discussed and a contract will be provided.

 - The teachers, related therapists and parents or guardians will be sent our pre-assessment/student information forms.

-- Upon acquiring a signed release, a request for the student’s IEP and relevant testing from other assessments (ie: psychology, vision, hearing, reading, OT, PT, speech/language, etc.) Any relevant testing will be requested.
+- Upon acquiring a signed release, a request for the student’s IEP and relevant testing from other assessments (ie: neuro-psych, vision, hearing, reading, OT, PT, speech/language, etc.) Any relevant testing will be requested.
+(K-12 only).

-- AT for Education will call/email the Case Manager, coordinator or director, parent or administrator to schedule the evaluation, as well as observations and follow-up meetings, training, trials, data collection and support.
+- The expert consultant from AT for Education will call/email the Case Manager, coordinator or director, parent or administrator to schedule the evaluation, as well as observations and follow-up meetings, training, trials, data collection and support.

-- AT for Education provides a comprehensive written report and will demonstrate all recommendations at a summary meeting, where members can specifically see how to implement/trial the recommended AT.
+- AT for Education provides a comprehensive written report and will demonstrate all recommendations at a summary meeting, where members can specifically see how to implement or trial the recommended AT.

 - Free demonstrations and trials are provided.